Eschatologue/CM_wiki/docs/class/bard/skald.md

 Your heroic presence rallies allies to charge into battle.
 When you roll Initiative, you can expend one use of your Bardic Inspiration.
 You and a number of creatures of your choice equal to your Charisma modifier (minimum of 1) within 30 feet of you gain a bonus to their Initiative rolls equal to the number rolled on the Bardic Die.

-### Level 14: Heroic Inspiration
+### Level 14: Heroic Presence

 Your weapon attacks are empowered with your signature bardic magic.
-Whenever you hit with a weapon attack you deal bonus Thunder damage on hit equal to your Bardic Die.
+Whenever you hit with a weapon attack you deal bonus :dmg-thunder: **Thunder** damage on hit equal to your Bardic Die.
+This roll doesn't expend the die.

 Moreover, when a creature that has a Bardic Inspiration die from you uses it for a D20 Test, that creature gains Temporary Hit Points equals to the number rolled.